Born in Milan, 1994.

 Lives and works in Milan.

 After receiving her high school diploma, she attended the Faculty of Philosophy at the University of Milan for one year, at the same time that she started to get interested in contemporary art.
 In 2014 she leaves the studies in philosophy to enroll in NABA (Nuova Accademia di Belle Arti di Milano), where she obtained an BA and is now pursuing an MA.
-She also collaborates with an art critic since then.

 The aim of this work is to analyse the three types of “house” present in the artist’s town, Cornaredo, considering them from an architectural point of view—so in their visual impact and structure—, and from a social point of view, that is to say from the idea of community: a human environment within a defined space.
 The analysed architectures are three: the villa, the palace and the town house.